Best Medical Assistant Job Description Sample (+ Free Template Download)

 Medical Assistant Requirements

-- Able to stand on your feet for long periods of time.
+- Ability to stand on your feet for long hours.

 Medical Assistant Resume Example